 “I started to think about how a young woman like me could support other young women,” Laura said after participating in ChildFund’s youth program in Timor-Leste.
 “I learnt what it means to be a good leader and how to advocate for the issues or problems that are faced by children, youth, and adults in my community.”

 Undoubtedly, one of the main aspects of International Youth Day is the chance to hear young people’s voices and celebrate their contributions to their communities.
 Furthermore, it is a chance to address young people’s legal and cultural issues, recognise their abilities, and encourage them to keep speaking up.

 How can you help support young people this International Youth Day?

-Every child should experience a childhood in which they are nurtured, protected and given access to opportunity.
+Every child needs a childhood in which they are nurtured, protected and can access opportunities.
 This International Youth Day, you can set up a monthly donation to ChildFund Australia, which gives children in developing nations ongoing support.
-These donations can provide over 1,000 children with better hygiene and health.
+These donations can provide more than 1,000 children with better hygiene and health.
 You also enable a better education for youth and keep them safe and secure.

 You could also consider our range of Gifts for Good.
 These gifts help a family stay safe, healthy, and thriving long-term.
-With gift options like blankets and pillows, sheep, cows, scholarships, mosquito nets and more, these presents go a long way and do a lot for people.
+With options like blankets and pillows, sheep, cows, mosquito nets and more, these gifts for good go a long way and do a lot for people.

-Your support will not only help a young person in need and their entire family, but will also extend the reach of International Youth Day throughout the year.
+Your support will not only help a young person living in poverty and their entire family, but will also extend the reach of International Youth Day throughout the year.